 CME credit is available for this series, as is attendance credit for Nursing and Dental faculty.

 DISCLOSURE: None of the faculty or planners or anyone in control of content for this continuing medical education activity have any relevant financial relationships since the content does not cover any products/services of a commercial interest; therefore, there are no relevant financial relationships to disclose.

 ACCREDITATION: The University of Utah School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-NONDISCRIMINATION AND DISABILITY ACCOMMODATION STATEMENT: The University of Utah does not discriminate on the basis of race, color, national origin, sex, disability, age, veteran’s status, religion, gender identity/expression, genetic information, or sexual orientation and strives to provide equal access to all its programs, activities, services, and admissions.
-The University also complies with the Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, and other applicable federal and state laws that prohibit discrimination on the basis of disability.
-Reasonable accommodations will be provided to qualified individuals with disabilities upon request.
-Reasonable notice is required.
-Requests for accommodations or inquiries or complaints about these policies may be directed to the Director, OEO/AA, Title IX/Section 504/ADA Coordinator, 201 S President’s Circle, RM 135, Salt Lake City, UT 84112, 801-581-8365 (Voice/TTY), 801-585-5746 (Fax).
-Students may request accommodations by contacting: Director, CDS, 162 Olpin Union Bldg., Salt Lake City, UT 84112, 801-581-5020 (Voice/TTY).
+NONDISCRIMINATION AND DISABILITY ACCOMMODATION STATEMENT: The University of Utah does not exclude, deny benefits to or otherwise discriminate against any person on the basis of race, color, national origin, sex, disability, age, veteran’s status, religion, gender identity, gender expression, genetic information, or sexual orientation in admission to or participation in its programs and activities.
+Reasonable accommodations will be provided to qualified individuals with disabilities upon request, with reasonable notice.
+Requests for accommodations or inquiries or complaints about University nondiscrimination and disability/access policies may be directed to the Director, OEO/AA, Title IX/Section 504/ADA Coordinator, 201 S President’s Circle, RM 135, Salt Lake City, UT 84112, 801-581-8365 (Voice/TTY), 801-585-5746 (Fax).